kayrus/velero-plugin-for-openstack/README.md

 # You can define a custom Manila CSI driver name in case your setup uses a
 # different name than "nfs.manila.csi.openstack.org"
 export MANILA_DRIVER_NAME=ceph.manila.csi.openstack.org

+# For OpenStack API debug logs use the environment variable below
+export OS_DEBUG=true
 ```

 If your OpenStack cloud has separated Swift service (SwiftStack or different), you can specify special environment variables for Swift to authenticate it and keep the standard ones for Cinder: